philippklaeger/Gaining-The-Competitive-Edge/README.md

 - 2019 Chapel Hill Expert Hill:	https://www.chesdata.eu/2019-chapel-hill-expert-survey

 ## Notes
+- Due to the terms and conditions of Twitter, the data sets cannot be uploaded fully on GitHub.
+However the political marketing data set can be fully reproduced by using the download.R script in the code section.
-- reproducibility: encoding readers must be considerate of German special characters (e.g., ä) to attain an undistorted display of the data.
+- Reproducibility: encoding readers must be considerate of German special characters (e.g., ä) to attain an undistorted display of the data.
-- introduction into German politics (parties & electoral system) can be found in the appendix of the thesis file
+- Introduction into German politics (parties & electoral system) can be found in the appendix of the thesis file

 ---